Share Holding Pattern: Definition, Meaning and Analysis

 Employees or Others:

-Sometimes, a company gives shares to its workers or other special groups.
+Sometimes, a company distributes shares to its employees or other designated groups.
 This doesn’t happen in every company, but when it does, it’s listed in the shareholding pattern.

 Why Should You Care About the Shareholding Pattern?